Submit Arrival Documents to ISSS

 What not to do right away:

 - Do not apply for a Social Security Number (SSN) until 10 days have passed since you submitted your arrival documents to ISSS.
+You must submit your arrival documents and request a Social Security letter from ISSS to apply for your Social Security Number.
 UConn will sponsor an event for new students at the Storrs campus to apply for Social Security Numbers.

 - Do not apply for a Connecticut driver's license or non-driver ID card.
 You must first submit your arrival documents and apply to the Social Security Administration for a Social Security Number, or a Social Security denial letter (if you do not work in the U.S.).